A career as a UX researcher could suit you if you have good analytical skills and are interested in psychology, research and coding

 - creativity and innovation, to come up with new ideas

-- enthusiasm for design and technology is important
+- enthusiasm for design and technology

 Some of the degrees relevant for a career in UX include a year in industry or a work placement, which is a great way to build up experience.
 Internships, either during your degree or afterwards, are also available.

-It's advisable to try and get some work experience, especially if your degree is not directly related to the role of UX analyst.
+It's advisable to try and get some work experience, especially if your degree is not directly related to the role of UX researcher.
 Other ways to develop experience include doing your own user research on websites.
 Get involved in extracurricular projects, such as 'hackathons' or company competitions, and work alongside fellow students with different specialisms to you.
 Attend meet-ups, conferences and workshops for the UX community.

 While the daily rate for freelancers can be appealing, the work can be more unpredictable and your income can be more unsteady.